MikeyPdog/TLD-CustomNomad/README.md

 # The Long Dark: Custom Nomad Mod

-Mod for The Long Dark to customise the Nomad challenge (primarily to make it harder and more suitable for veterans)
+Mod for The Long Dark to customise the Nomad challenge, to make it harder and more interesting!

+## Installation

 Requires The Long Dark Mod Loader: https://github.com/zeobviouslyfakeacc/ModLoaderInstaller

 Copy CustomNomad.dll and CustomNomad.txt file into your /mods/ folder.
 Tweak the values of CustomNomad.txt to suit your game style, or use my values for a hardcore experience!

-Features so far:
+## Features

 * All features customisable using text file
 * Days required raised from 3 to 5 in each location
 * Difficulty raised from Voyageur to Stalker
+* Skill books added back in
 * Ability to choose start region, no longer start in the farmhouse
 * Clothing repair % reduced
 * Sprinting uses more food